Pregnant — And Don't Know Who the Father Is

 Dad

-Taking on the father role does not necessitate biological “credentials” but can sometimes be made "official" by an acknowledgment of paternity statement.
+Taking on the father role does not necessitate biological “credentials” but can sometimes be made "official" by an acknowledgement of paternity statement.

 Three Things You Can Do: